Get Involved with the Chamber and our Community

 There are multiple ways to get involved with the Chamber and with our Chapel Hill-Carrboro community.
 We love seeing you at Face Time, but there are many other ways to get involved!

-Contact Justin Simmons, vice president and chief of staff, at email@example.com or (919) 357-9982 with your ideas on how you'd like to get involved.
+Contact Justin Simmons at firstname.lastname@example.org or (919) 357-9982 with your ideas on how you'd like to get involved.

 Check out our online calendar to register for Chamber events.